THE BEST REISSUES OF 2016-PART 5.

 Despite Mary Afi Usuah’s undoubtable talent, her recording career was all too brief.
 It amounted to just a couple of singles and two solo albums.
 This includes African Woman which passed record buyers by upon its release in 1978.
 This resulted in Mary Afi Usuah turning her back on music.

 Sadly, Mary Afi Usuah passed away in 2013.
 By then, there was a resurgence of interest in her music.
 The only problem was original copies of African Woman were almost impossible to find.
 So, for anyone with a passing interest in African music, then Pmg’s reissue of Mary Afi Usuah’s African Woman should be a cause for celebration.
 African Woman is an opportunity to discover one of the greatest female vocalists in the history of African music, Mary Afi Usuah, on this long lost hidden gem of Nigerian music.

 - Posted in: Ambient ♦ Avant Garde ♦ Berlin School ♦ Country ♦ Electronic ♦ Folk ♦ Indie Rock ♦ Krautrock ♦ Pop ♦ Prog Rock ♦ Psychedelia ♦ Rock

-- Tagged: Ace Records, BGO Records, Got Kinda Lost Records, Guerssen Records, Klaus Schulze, Led Zeppelin, Lee Hazelwood, Light In The Attic, LightDreams, Lonnie Mack, MacArthur, Manic Street Preachers, Manuel Göttsching, Maria Muldaur, MiG Music, Out-Sider Music
+- Tagged: Ace Records, Got Kinda Lost Records, Guerssen Records, Klaus Schulze, Led Zeppelin, Lee Hazelwood, Light In The Attic, LightDreams, Lonnie Mack, MacArthur, Manic Street Preachers, Manuel Göttsching, Maria Muldaur, MiG Music, Out-Sider Music